wesley-221/DirkBot/README.md

 # Setting up the config file
-If you want to make this bot work, you have to create a file: `/configfiles/config.json`.
+If you want to make this bot to work, you have to create a new file: `/configfiles/config.json`.
 This file should contain the following information:

 ```javascript